demisto/content/Packs/FireEyeCM/Integrations/FireEyeCM/README.md

    ***!fireeye-cm-get-artifacts-by-uuid uuid=243a2555-a915-47a1-a947-e71049f4971c***
 3. Download the email.

-## Access the FireEye NX Alert URL
+## Access the FireEye Alert URL
-To display a proper link in the FireEye NX Alert URL field of the FireEye NX Alert layout, you need to configure the hostname in the appliance settings of the FireEye application.
+To display a proper link in the FireEye NX Alert URL field of the FireEye NX or EX Alert layout, you need to configure the hostname in the appliance settings of the FireEye application.
 1. Log in to your FireEye application.
 2. Navigate to **Appliance Settings > Network > Hostname**.
 3. In the Hostname field, enter your URL/server/ip address.